mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

    documents, our WG mailing lists, our attendance lists, and our meeting minutes publicly available on the Internet."

+It should be noted that opennees as defined in {{!RFC3935}} should be seen as open and free.
 While the principle in RFC3935 is explicitly noting that this principle includes a requirement to open basically all our documents and documentation and making them accessible over the Internet, it was probably written with mainly having email interactions in mind when talking about participation.